sbb-design-systems/lyne-components/src/components/sbb-calendar/readme.md

 ### `focusCell() => Promise<void>`

-Focuses on a day cell.
+Focuses on a day cell prioritizing the selected day, the current day, and lastly the first selectable day.

 #### Returns